-Name of the Statute Nature of Dues Unpaid amount involved (₹ in lakhs) Period to which the amount relates Forum where dispute is pending Customs Act, 1962 Customs Duty 25.00 FY 2007-08 Additional commissioner of Customs Maharashtra Value Added Tax Act, 2002 Value added tax 286.24 FY 2011-12 Joint Commissioner of Sales Tax (Appeals) Central Sales Tax Act, 1956 Central sales tax 1.07 FY 2011-12 Joint Commissioner of Sales Tax (Appeals) Local Body Tax Act Local body tax 31.53 FY 2012-13 Commissioner Local Body Tax Act Local body tax 0.34 FY 2016-17 and FY 2017-18 Commissioner Maharashtra Value Added Tax Act, 2002 Value added tax 15.99 FY 2013-14 Joint Commissioner of Sales Tax (Appeals)
+Name of the Statute Nature of Dues Unpaid amount involved (₹ in lakhs) Period to which the amount relates Forum where dispute is pending Customs Act, 1962 Customs Duty 25.00 FY 2007-08 commissioner of Customs (Appeals) Maharashtra Value Added Tax Act, 2002 Value added tax 286.24 FY 2011-12 Joint Commissioner of Sales Tax (Appeals) Central Sales Tax Act, 1956 Central sales tax 1.07 FY 2011-12 Joint Commissioner of Sales Tax (Appeals) Local Body Tax Act Local body tax 31.53 FY 2012-13 Commissioner Maharashtra Value Added Tax Act, 2002 Central sales tax 2.45 FY 2013-14 Joint Commissioner of Sales Tax (Appeals) Chhattisgarh Value Added Tax Act,2005 Value Added Tax 11.31 FY 15-16 Assistant Commissioner

-- \ The above amounts are net of amounts paid under protest - (viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of loans or borrowing to a bank.
+- (viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of loans or borrowing to a bank.
 There are no dues payable to any financial institution, debenture holder and government. - (ix) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not raised any monies by way of initial public offer / further public offer (including debt instruments) during the year.
-In our opinion and according to information and explanation given by the management, monies raised by the Company by way of term loans were applied for the purpose for which they were raised. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and according to the information and explanations given by the management, we report that no material fraud by the Company or no material fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given by the management, the managerial remuneration has been paid or provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi company and the Nidhi Rules 2014 are not applicable to it.
-Therefore, the provisions of clause 3(xii) of the order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the management, transactions with the
+In our opinion and according to information and explanation given by the management, monies raised by the Company by way of term loans were applied for the purpose for which they were raised. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - (xi) In our opinion and according to the information and explanations given by the management, the managerial remuneration has been paid or provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi company and the Nidhi Rules 2014 are not applicable to it.
+Therefore, the provisions of clause 3(xii) of the order are not applicable to the Company.

-- related parties are in compliance with section 177 and 188 of the Act where applicable and the details have been disclosed in the notes to the financial statements as required under Indian Accounting Standard (Ind AS) 24. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) are not applicable to the Company and, not commented upon. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into any non-cash transactions with directors or persons connected with him/her as referred to in section 192 of the Act.
-Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.
-Accordingly, paragraph 3 (xvi) of the order is not applicable.
+- (xiii) According to the information and explanations given by the management, transactions with the related parties are in compliance with section 177 and 188 of the Act where applicable and the details have been disclosed in the notes to the financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year and hence, reporting requirements under clause 3(xiv) are not applicable to the Company. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into any non-cash transactions with directors or persons connected with him/her as referred to in section 192 of the Act.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) The Company is not required to be registered under section 45-1A of the Reserve Bank of India Act, 1934.